 No student is to sexually harass or sexually abuse another person.
-All reports of harassment or abuse will be thoroughly, and appropriately investigated and disciplinary action will be taken as appropriate, up to and including expulsion.
+All reports of harassment or abuse will be thoroughly, and appropriately investigated, and disciplinary action will be taken as appropriate, up to and including expulsion.
 Instances of sexual abuse, that has been investigated and confirmed, will result in suspension at a minimum.
 If it appears that a violation of criminal law may have occurred, the matter will be reported to law enforcement authorities.
-During the investigation of an alleged crime, alleged student may need to be asked to leave campus.
+During the investigation of an alleged crime, a \ student alleged to have perpetrated or participated in it may need to be asked to leave campus.

-Any student who believes that he or she has been sexually harassed or abused needs to immediately report such information to a trusted employee.
-If a student makes a report, the employee will report the information to the principal.
-A student who is uncomfortable for any reason with reporting such alleged harassment/abuse to a trusted employee, or is not satisfied in doing so, may report the matter directly to the Superintendent of Schools.
+Any student who believes that he or she has been sexually harassed or abused needs to immediately report such information to a trusted member of the school staff.
+If a student makes a report, the staff member will report the information to the principal.
+A student who is uncomfortable for any reason with reporting such alleged harassment/abuse to a trusted member of the school staff, or is not satisfied in doing so, may report the matter directly to the Superintendent of Schools.
 Any information reported shall, to the extent possible, be treated as confidential.